jkerai1/ImpTemplate/README.md

 - Autocapitialization & removal of whitespaces

-- Regex to validate IP address
+- Regex to validate IP address (pending on GUI version)

 - Punctuation stripping on Country line